dapr/quickstarts/resiliency/service-to-service-resiliency.md

 ### Run both services with Dapr and resiliency enabled

-1. Open two terminal shells.
-In one shell, navigate to the `checkout` service.
-In the other shell, navigate to the `order-processor` service.
-Install depenedcies for each service and run both services with resiliency enabled via the config.yaml:
+1. Open two terminal windows.
+In one terminal window, navigate to the `checkout` service.
+In the other terminal window, navigate to the `order-processor` service.
+Install dependencies for each service and run both services with resiliency enabled via the config.yaml:

 ### CSharp example:
 ##### Order Processor Service: